seraphlabs-ca/MIM/README.md

 ## Citation

-Please cite our paper if you use this code in your research:
+Please cite our <a href="https://arxiv.org/abs/1910.03175" target="_blank">paper</a> if you use this code in your research:

 ```
 @ARTICLE{2019arXiv191003175L,